-The people who were high-performing became increasingly frustrated with the performance issues not being addressed and the people who were average-performers, slowly and leechingly like the water being added to coffee, began to let their performance slide - and the people who had already been inclined to low performance ... well they turned into coffee almost immediately!
+The people who were high-performing became increasingly frustrated with the performance issues not being addressed and the people who were average-performers, slowly and leechingly like the water being added to coffee, began to let their performance slide - and the people who had already been inclined to low performance ... well, they turned into coffee almost immediately!

-If you are leader letting under-performance go unremarked ... who is avoiding dealing with difficult employees (or doesn't know how to do it effectively) ... then the uncomfortable truth for you is that your team will eventually perform to the level of the lowest performer.
+If you are leader letting under-performance go unremarked ... who is avoiding dealing with difficult employees (or doesn't know how to do it effectively) ... then the uncomfortable truth is that your team will eventually perform to the level of the lowest performer.

-You could even justify avoiding having to handle poor performers and keeping the poor performer around because:
+Sometimes people justify avoiding having to handle poor performers and keeping the poor performer around because:

 Use any excuses like those and it's absolutely the losers limp!